Pro sports can resume in Pennsylvania, without spectators - WHIZ News

 Gov. Tom Wolf’s administration announced a new leader Wednesday at the Southeastern Veterans’ Center, where about three dozen residents have died from the coronavirus and a state senator urged the replacement of its leadership.

 The state Department of Military and Veterans Affairs has named an acting commandant at the center, the agency said in a statement.
-It did not name the person, explain the circumstances that led to the appointment or what happened to the prior commandant.
+It named Barbara Raymond, the commandant of another state-run veterans’ home, the Pennsylvania Soldiers’ and Sailors’ Home.

 Asked about the reasons for the move, Wolf, in a video news conference, only said he was responding to the “general concern” that had been expressed about the situation at the center.
 He did not elaborate.